angrysky56/cli-mcp-server/README.md

 Included detailed docstrings for the new function Explained the purpose of the sanitization

+Changes Made to Fix the Freezing Issue

+Adaptive Timeouts Based on Command Complexity:

+Simple commands (like ls, chmod, pwd) now use a 3-second timeout Medium complexity commands use a 10-second timeout Complex commands use the original default timeout (30 seconds)

+Command Classification System:

+Added a classify_command_complexity function that intelligently categorizes commands Detects shell operators like pipes, redirections, and chains to determine complexity

+Improved Error Handling:

+Enhanced timeout error messages with more helpful suggestions Better logging of command execution times and errors

+Logging System:

+Added comprehensive logging to track command execution times Logs command classification, execution time, and any errors Helps diagnose problems without interfering with the interface

+Performance Optimizations:

+Quick commands now respond nearly instantly
+Added timing tracking to identify slow operations

+These changes should prevent Claude Desktop from freezing on simple commands while still allowing complex operations to work properly with shell operators like && and |.
 ---

 A secure Model Context Protocol (MCP) server implementation for executing controlled command-line operations with